refractionPOINT/lce_doc/docs/sensor_installation/macOS_sensor_installation-older.md

 -v: display build version.

--d <INSTALLATION_KEY>: the deployment key to use to enroll, no permanent installation.
+-d <INSTALLATION_KEY>: the installation key to use to enroll, no permanent installation.

 -i <INSTALLATION_KEY>: install executable as a service with deployment key.